VinitDhage/StudyNotion/README.md

 10. **Accessibility Features**: Ensure that the platform is accessible to users with disabilities by incorporating features such as screen reader compatibility and alternative text for multimedia content.

+### Admin Route
+- **Domain Management**: Administrators can create and manage different domain categories.
+- **User Management**: Administrators can manage user accounts, roles, and permissions.

+### Instructor Route
+- **Course Creation**: Instructors can create and manage courses within specified domains.
+- **Content Management**: Instructors can post video classes, upload course materials, and update course content.
+- **Assessment Creation**: Instructors can create quizzes, assignments, and assessments for their courses.

+### Student Route
+- **Enrollment**: Students can enroll in courses within their domains of interest.
+- **Access to Course Content**: Students can access video classes, course materials, and assessments.
+- **Progress Tracking**: Students can track their progress within enrolled courses and view their grades and feedback.

 ## Technologies Used
 - [MERN Stack](https://www.mongodb.com/mern-stack): MongoDB, Express.js, React.js, Node.js